Modern Foreign Language

 Course details

-Brief Description: This is the second term of the Japanese course for beginners - following on from the September - December course.
-You will develop basic speaking and listening skills in
+Brief Description: This is the third term of the Japanese course for beginners - following on from the September - December and January - March courses.
+You will develop basic speaking

 READ MORE